Today, you will learn how to manage overwhelming emotions in the moment in a healthy way.

-Our difficult emotions can be messy, inconvenient, and confusing, leaving us vulnerable and exposed to the world.
+Our overwhelming emotions can be messy, inconvenient, and confusing, leaving us vulnerable and exposed to the world.

 They push us to do things we wish we hadn’t done— they seem so out of our control.